examflunk/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently pursuing my masters in Computer Science from University of Texas Arlington.
-My career interests are Data Analyst and Business Analyst
+I am currently pursuing my Masters in Computer Science from University of Texas Arlington.
+My career interests are Data Analyst and Business Analyst.